SCFA – Short-chain fatty acid

 Coconut oil may also contain trace amounts of phenolic compounds such as protocatechuic acid, vanillic acid, caffeic acid, syringic acid, coumaric acid and ferulic acid, depending on how the oil is processed.
-Because these acids may or may not exist, and even if they do they exist in very small amount, so, we don't add them to the nutrition facts of coconut oil above.
+Because these acids may or may not exist, and even if they do they exist in extremely small amount, so insignificant that we don't add them to the nutrition facts of coconut oil above.

-As arachidic acid (LCFA, 20:0) exists in coconut oil in the range of 0-0.5%, it's not officially documented as a nutrient in any coconut oil's nutrition labels or facts.
+As arachidic acid (LCFA, 20:0) presents in coconut oil in the range of 0–0.5%, it's not officially documented as a nutrient in any coconut oil's nutrition labels or facts.

 - USDA National Nutrient Database for Standard Reference 16-1 (2004)

 - Fatty Acid Composition Of Some Major Oils

 You May Also Like to Find Out...